-This is the $2 thrifty find.
+This is the $2 thrifty candle holder find.
 I know a few of you were looking forward to the makeover.
 Well, today is the day and it’s featured for Thrift Store Decor Day along with projects from my talented friends.

-I found a few burgandy colored votive candles in a junk drawer in the house and added them to the centerpiece.
+I found a few burgundy colored votive candles in a junk drawer in the house and added them to the centerpiece.
 I wasn’t really happy with them but went with it anyway.
 The next day I was having a chocolate attack and while shopping for multiple bags of candy bars (yep), I spotted these tealights.
 You guys know I can’t resist sparkle and flash.
 I did buy the black ones to cut the shine!

 Leave a note, pin for later, and show my creative friends a little love.
-Visit their blogs by clicking the pink links below the “before” photo collage.
+Visit their blogs by clicking the links below the “before” photo collage.

 This project first appeared on Petticoat Junktion in 2017.
 Time sure does fly.
 Thanks for always being here and have a great day.
 Kathy